longluu/DL-styleGAN-faceForVisualExperiment/README.md

 ## Quantifying the magnitude of high-level change with FaceNet
 Then the question is how to quantify the magnitude of low vs high-level change
 - image_preprocessing: Compute the pixel-level (low-level) differences of low and high-level changes.
 Also, try contrast normalization and flip.
 Note that the images are assumed to be in "Images" folder.
 - FaceNet: Quantify high-level differences (presumably identity) by FaceNet.
-I use an InceptionResnetV1 pretrained on MS-CELEB-1M dataset (10 million face images).
+I use an InceptionResnetV1 pretrained on MS-CELEB-1M dataset (10 million face images) with triplet loss (the main idea behind FaceNet).
 The output of FaceNet is an embedding vector (128 dimensions) that is supposed to represent high-level features.
 - PCA: explore how much information needed to represent the face images.